 - Guests will not be issued keys or electronic door access, nor are residents to permit guests to use keys or electronic door access.
 Guests will not be issued, nor are they to be given, bathroom keys.

-- All guests in the residential areas between the hours of 10:00PM and 8:00AM are required to register through their host at www.sfsu.edu/~housing on the Current Residents page.
-Additionally, all guests who have not registered their presence in a residential area and do not have in their possession a valid guest pass between the hours of 10:00PM and 8:00AM may be considered trespassers and subject to arrest.
+- All guests who will be in the residential areas between the hours of 10:00PM and 8:00AM are required to register their presence in the residential areas through their host at the Community Front Desk.
+Additionally, all guests who have not registered their presence in a residential area and do not have in their possession a valid guest registration form between the hours of 10:00PM and 8:00AM may be considered trespassers and subject to arrest.

 - Non-residential SF State students and non-students are required to be registered as a guest by a resident student to enter any residential facilities at the conclusion of a University sponsored event.
 Any individual authorized to use computer labs in residential facilities is required to register as the guest of a resident student, should he or she remain in the residential area upon leaving a computer lab.

-- Once registered, the system will maintain an ongoing record of a resident’s guests, as well as an apartment’s history of guests in the Residential Community.
+- Once registered, the system will maintain and ongoing record of a resident’s, as well as an apartment’s history of guests in the Residential Community.

-- All guests must be mutually agreed upon by ALL assigned roommates as agreed upon through roommate agreements and community agreements.
-Once everyone agrees, they must all sign the guest pass.
+- All guests must be mutually agreed upon by ALL assigned roommates as negotiated through roommate agreements and community agreements.
 In the event a roommate does not consent, students and their guests may meet in common areas including Residential Community lounges.
-Once a guest registers, the system will record all guests’ visits to campus.
+Once a guest register, the system will record all guests’ visits to campus.

 SF State residential students are responsible for the behavior of their guests and may be subject to disciplinary action if their guest violates University regulations.
 The University reserves the right to deny guest visitation privileges on a limited or permanent basis.
 These individuals may be considered trespassers and subject to arrest.
 Guests will not be allowed on campus during orientation, during exam periods, and other times as determined and notified by Residential Life.

-- Non-Approved Guests - Building entrances are posted with signs indicating the buildings are closed to the public and only Residents and their approved guests may enter.
+Building entrances are posted with signs indicating the buildings are closed to the public and only Residents and their approved guests may enter.
 These signs give you and the Residential Life Staff the right to ask non-approved guests to leave and subject violators to possible arrest.
 The residential facilities are living quarters for students who pay to live here; they are not public buildings and are not accessible to non-residents and the public.
-If you permit a non-approved guest to stay in the facilities, you will be charged the fee for that guest.
+If you permit a non-approved guest to stay in the facilities, you may be charged a fee for that guest.